jadebowl/AlertViewCustom/README.md

 # CustomAlertView

 <p align="left">
-With CustomAlertView you can create a simple Alert instead of using the default one from Apple, which doesn't always fit in with the style of your app.
+With CustomAlertView you can create a simple custom alert instead of using the default one from Apple, which doesn't always fit in with the style of your app.
 </p>

 ## Features